 Learning and Teaching:

 Most modules are taught in a one-hour lecture followed by a one-hour seminar each week.
-All of our seminar-based classes are capped at 15 students.
+All of our seminar-based classes are capped at 15 students-some extended seminars have more students.
 Some modules will include extended field trips such as visits to art galleries, museums, the Houses of Parliament and longer study visits, for example study visits to other cities.
 In your final year you will take a Special Subject that is taught as a two-hour-long seminar.
 Most students have eight hours of classes per week.
 This is supplemented by one-to-one discussions in staff office hours and feedback sessions.

 For every hour spent at University you will be expected to complete a further 2 - 3 hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; producing written work; completing projects; and revising for examinations.

 The direction of your individual study will be guided by the formal study sessions you attend, along with your reading lists and assignments.
 However, we expect you to demonstrate an active role in your own learning by reading widely and expanding your own knowledge, understanding and critical ability.

 Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
 This is an important transferable skill and will help to prepare you for the transition to working life.